racket/rhombus/shrubbery/0000-shrubbery.md

  universe)
 ```

-## Delimiting blocks with `«` and `»`
+## Line- and column-insensitivity with `«` and `»`

+A block can be delimited explicitly with `«` and `»` to disable the
+use of line and column information for parsing between `«` and `»`.
+A
+`«` can be used immediately after `:` or immediately after `|`, in
+which case a `»` indicates the end of the block that starts after the
+`:` or `|`.
+Within the block, an explicit `;` must be used to separate
+groups.

+A sequence of groups, either at the top level or within a block, can
-Many shrubbery forms can be written with `:`, `|`, and `;` on a single
+be written without line and column sensitivity as `;` followed
+immediately by `«`, in which case a `»` indicates the end of the
+sequence, and groups within the sequence are separated by `;`.
+When
+parsing, the groups within the sequence are spliced into the enclosing
+context.
+The combination of `;` and `«` is intended for entering line-
+and column-insensitive mode for a single group or for representing a
+sequence of groups that is not within a block.

+Whitespace and block comments are allowed between a `:`, `|`, or `;`
+and its `«`, but in a line-sensitive context, the `«` must be on the
+same line as its `:`, `|`, or `;`.

-line.
-For example, the following two groups are the same:
+The following five groups are the same:

 ```
-hello: if x | world; planet | universe

 hello:
   if x
   | world
     planet
   | universe

+hello: if x | world; planet | universe

+hello:«
+  if x
+  |« world;
+     planet »
+  |« universe »»

+hello:« if x |« world; planet » |« universe »»

+;«hello
+  :
+  «
+  if
+  x
+  |
+  «
+  world
+  ;
+  planet
+  »
+  |
+  «
+  universe
+  »
+  »
+  »
 ```

+Using `«` and `»` can “armor” a shrubbery for transport from one
+context to another where its line breaks or indentation might get
+mangled.
+For example, an editor might offer an operation to armor a
+range of text in perparation for moving or copying the text, and then
+it can be properly indentend in its destination before unmarmoring.
+Along similar lines, when writing code as data to be read back later,
+it's easy for a printer to insert explicit `«` and `»`.

+In rare cases, a programmer might write `«` and `»` directly.
+Although
+many shrubbery forms can be written with `:`, `|`, and `;` on a single
-Not all forms can be collapsed to a single line without extra
+line, as illustrated above, not all forms can be collapsed to a single
-delimiters, however.
-For example, these six groups are all different:
+line without extra delimiters.
+For example, these six groups are all
+different:

 ```
 outside: